-IDA's ORSA approach is based on recognized Enterprise Risk Management principles and considers the Company's risk, controls and capital in a coordinated and holistic manner, building upon the strength of the risk management arrangements in place within the Company.
+IDA's ORSA approach is based on recognized Enterprise Risk Management principles and considers the Company's risk, controls and capital in a coordinated and hollstic manner, building upon the strengthof the risk management arrangements in place within the Company.

-The Board is satisfied that the Company's ORSA approach is commensurate with the nature, scale and complexity of the Company's operations.
+The Board is satisfied that the Company's ORSA approach is commensurate with the nature, sale and complexity of the Company's operations.